Market Market Update &

 Apartment Sales

-Rent Control and the Election
+Overturning Rent Control

 MarinApartments.com

-The full text of the ordinances both existing and propose is available on the resource page of our web site, wwwMarinApartments.com.
 The site offers information on all of Marin’s income properties for sale, up to date recent and historical apartment sales, rent surveys, and a wealth of information for those thinking of buying or selling soon.
 The website also features a link to sign up for weekly email updates of all Marin apartment buildings that are currently for sale, that have sales pending, and those recently sold.

 If you would like a free, no-obligation evaluation of your building in today’s market, please email us at mburke@MarinApartments.com.